Getting to know your baby

 Welcoming your baby

 Even if you have a Caesarean section or a difficult delivery, try to have skin-to-skin contact with your baby as soon as possible after the birth.
-This will:

 - keep your baby warm and calm